Now Reading

 Morning in Paris begins with a touch of indulgence.
 After waking in fine linens, start your day either with a sumptuous in-room breakfast prepared by your hotel’s chef or venture out to an iconic café.
 In the 1st arrondissement, Angelina teahouse on Rue de Rivoli is a classic choice for a Parisian breakfast.
 Amidst Belle Époque mirrors and marble tables, savor their famed Mont Blanc pastry (a decadent swirl of chestnut cream) and a cup of rich hot chocolate l’Africain.
 Properly caffeinated and sweetened, it’s time to immerse yourself in art.

 Just a short stroll away stands the Louvre Museum, home to thousands of masterpieces.
 Even if you’ve visited before, a focused, privately guided tour can reveal new wonders in this former royal palace.
 Enter through the modern glass pyramid with skip-the-line ease, arranged by your hotel concierge, and wander the echoing halls before the crowds peak.
 Gaze upon the Mona Lisa’s enigmatic smile and the regal perfection of the Venus de Milo.
-Take a moment in the Napoleon III Apartments – their gilded splendor offers a glimpse into 19th-century imperial luxury that matches the city’s opulence outside.
+Take a moment in the Napoleon III Apartments, where gilded splendor offers a glimpse into 19th-century imperial luxury that matches the city’s opulence outside.
 If art is a priority, also consider a quick visit to the jewel-box Musée de l’Orangerie nearby, where Monet’s ethereal water lilies panels wrap you in serene impressionist beauty.
 By late morning, you’ll have experienced the heights of Parisian art and history, whetting your appetite for the culinary delights to come.

 Midday: Chic Lunch and Haute Patisserie

 After a cultural morning, treat yourself to a refined lunch in appropriately luxurious surroundings.
 One convenient option in the heart of art and fashion is Restaurant Le Dalí at Le Meurice hotel.
 Stepping into Le Dalí feels like entering a modern-day Versailles: a canvas-painted ceiling (a whimsical homage to Salvador Dalí) floats above you, and the atmosphere is elegant yet unpretentious.
-Settle into a plush velvet chair and enjoy a light three-course lunch featuring seasonal French cuisine – perhaps a delicate langoustine bisque or a truffled artichoke salad – paired with a crisp Sancerre.
+Settle into a plush velvet chair and enjoy a light three-course lunch featuring seasonal French cuisine, perhaps a delicate langoustine bisque or a truffled artichoke salad, paired with a crisp Sancerre.
 The service is polished and unobtrusive, allowing you to relax and recount the marvels of the Louvre.

 For dessert, or if you prefer a midday change of scene, stroll across the Tuileries Garden to Café Marly under the arches of the Louvre palace.
 This chic café offers front-row seats to history, with its terrace overlooking the Louvre’s courtyard and pyramid.
 Join well-heeled locals and fashionistas as you sip an espresso or glass of Champagne, accompanied by a macaron or tarte fine.
 The juxtaposition of modern indulgence in view of centuries-old architecture encapsulates Paris perfectly.
 It’s a moment to live la belle vie, watching the world go by in style.